Generation of mechanical cat-like states via optomagnomechanics: Magnomechanical SQUEEZING OF MECHANICAL motion

-In Fig.~\ref{fig3}(a), we plot the degree of squeezing $S$ (in units of dB) as a function of the ratio $G_+/G_-$ for various bath temperatures, and $S$ is defined as $S =-10 {\rm log}10 [V_{\rm min}/V_{\rm vac}]$, with $V_{\rm min}$ being the minimum variance of the mechanical quadrature and $V_{\rm vac}$ being the variance of the vacuum fluctuation.
+In Fig.~\ref{fig3}(a), we plot the degree of squeezing $S$ as a function of the ratio $G_+/G_-$ for various bath temperatures.
 Clearly, there is an optimal ratio $G_+/G_-$, which decreases as the temperature rises.
 This is due to the fact that, on the one hand, the difference between the couplings $G_+$ and $G_-$ should be sufficiently large in order to efficiently cool the mechanical mode; on the other hand, almost equal couplings $G_+ \simeq G_-$ is required to have an extremely large squeezing \cite{Jie17}.
 The trade-off between these two opposite trends results in an optimal ratio $G_+/G_-$.
 As the temperature rises, a larger cooling rate is needed to cool the mechanical mode with more thermal noise, which thereby leads to a reduced optimal ratio and a reduced degree of squeezing.
 In Fig.~\ref{fig3}(b), we plot the degree of squeezing $S$ versus the coupling strength $G_-$ and the temperature $T$.
-It tells that the maximum degree of squeezing increases with the coupling $G_-$ (with $G_+$ being optimized) and decreases with the temperature, in consistency with the results of Fig.~\ref{fig3}(a) for a fixed $G_-$.
+It tells that the maximum degree of squeezing increases with the coupling $G_-$ (with $G_+$ being optimized) and decreases with the temperature, in consistency with the results of Fig.~\ref{fig3}(a) for a fixed $G_-$. {Note that the microwave drive pulses might cause heating of the YIG crystal.
+Nevertheless, the possible heating leads to a temperature rise, whose effect is included in Fig.~\ref{fig3}(b).
+It shows that even for the temperature being up to hundreds of mK, the degree of squeezing is still considerable.
+In Fig.~\ref{fig4}, we further analyze the effect of the mechanical damping rate.
+Clearly, the degree of squeezing remains high, about 7 dB, for $\kappa_b$ being up to 1 kHz, corresponding to a mechanical $Q$ factor of $3\times 10^4$. }